 Conferences are major platforms where academics, researchers, and professionals gather to share knowledge, ideas, and advancements in their fields.
 They play a crucial role in the dissemination of new research and encourage collaboration and networking.
 Regarding the submission process, many authors often wonder: Do conferences give notification of rejection?

-Whether it’s revising the paper for future submissions or finding an alternative publication venue, this feedback can be invaluable.
-Read on to explore more about the significance of this process and how it can aid in your academic journey.
+Whether it’s revising the paper for future submissions or finding an alternative publication venue, feedback can be invaluable.
+Read on to explore more about the significance of this process and how it can assist your academic career.

 Conference Paper – What is it About?